RHIT-CSSE/csse304/Homework/Assignment_14/Readme.md

 transformed system.
 Then parse the result.

-Note that this means macros cannot be overriden by the local namespace (i.e. I can't use let or similar to make "and" a procedure instead of syntax).
+Note that this means macros cannot be overriden by the local namespace (e.g. I can't use let or similar to make "and" a procedure instead of syntax).
 If we cared, we could make this possible but it's not required.